DarkGhostHunter/Laraguard/README.md

 ### How this works

-This package adds a **Contract** to detect in a **per-user basis** if, after the credentials are deemed valid, should use Two Factor Authentication as a second layer of authentication.
+This package adds a **Contract** to detect in a **per-user basis** if, after the credentials are deemed valid, should use Two-Factor Authentication as a second layer of authentication.

-It includes a custom **view** and a **listener** to handle the Two Factor authentication itself during login attempts.
+It includes a custom **view** and a **callback** to handle the Two-Factor authentication itself during login attempts.

 This package was made to be the less invasive possible, but you can go full manual if you want.